GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/7-create-a-simple-Vue-app.md

 ![Side-by-side images showing the VS Code application on the left with an open HTML file, and the same HTML page on the right displayed in a Microsoft Edge browser running on a live server.](../media/vscode_liveserver.png)

 This immediate update of the page in the Live Server demonstrates the **Reactivity** feature of VueJS.
 Reactivity refers to the fact that data values and their related properties are updated immediately in the HTML interface as soon as a change is made in the Vue application.
+Since there is no need for the browser to request information from an external server and wait for a response, Vue.js is able to make updates to the structure and content of your webpages very quickly.